 top of page

-ACADEMIC Bilingual PROGRAMS AND ALL-DAY MONTESSORI KINDERGARTEN PROGRAM
+ACADEMIC Bilingual PROGRAMS, ALL-DAY MONTESSORI & KINDERGARTEN PROGRAM

-Our academic programs runs for ten months from August to May.
+Our bilingual and Spanish immersion academic programs runs for ten months from August to May.
 This includes one full Montessori educational cycle each day, outdoor play and the close, personal supervision our academic program is known for.
 With this program comes the option of week-to-week enrollment during the summer period.
 This program is available in a full and half-day schedule for children ages 3-months through 6 years.

 INFANT